Positive Experience, Enriching Relationships

 Mentors and mentees are matched by a number of criteria, including: academic program, interests, and extracurricular involvements.

-Applications for the Spring 2017 PEER Mentoring (Mentors & Mentees) are now open!
+Applications for Fall 2018 PEER Mentoring are now available!

 All mentor applicants will be invited for a 30-minute interview with the PEER staff.